Why is it important?

 Tier 1 Suppliers

-• 0% of tier 1 suppliers were identified with high human rights risks
+• 1.98% of Tier 1 Suppliers were identified with high human rights risks (24 suppliers)

 Joint ventures